amida-tech/homework/README.md

 # Amida Homework

 Programming exercise for new dev team candidates.

-You should aim to spend no more than two hours on this assignment.
-When you are done, please return your source files as a tar.gz.
+Spend no more than two hours on this assignment.
+Create a GitHub repo for your code, and at the end of the two hours please send us the link.

 ## Part 1: Parsing Data